mheguy/transcription-bot/README.md

 ## update_wiki_episode_lists

-This tool helps maintain the transcripts within <https://www.sgutranscripts.org><br>
+This tool helps maintain the episode lists within <https://www.sgutranscripts.org><br>

 ### What It Does